deepakpandey710/ecommerce-dashboard/README.md

 This is an ecommerce dashboard app..
 It has the following Admin Features.
 It uses the MERN stack as its foundation (MongoDB, Express, React, Node js).

-JWT for Authentication
+JWT for Authentication,

-Adding, Deleting and Editing everything
+Adding, Deleting and Editing everything,

-Real-time updates
+Real-time updates,

-Customer Details
+Customer Details,

-Ordered Product Detail
+Ordered Product Detail,

-Add Unlimited Products
+Add Unlimited Products,

 Hera are some snapshots of the project:-